hakanonal/mastermind/docs/journal.md

     - to find the best working code more quicklly.
 I have created an [experiement]() notebook.
     - Good so as an output I have 4x6 array for each digit I have scrpore for each pegs.
 I can update the score for each digit??
     - Wow!
 I think I have nailed it...
+    - So first try I do not have any wins.
+I merged the nn branch and continue with main.
+    - I have increased. episode and see if there is going to be a win.
+- Documented the code layout in readme.